 The plan typically does not require a medical exam, but for certain plans, you may need to provide evidence of good health.
 You can get a health insurance quote either by applying online or by calling a licensed insurance agent.

 The Freelancer’s Union

 Freelancer’s Union takes in more than 375,000 members, representing the 57 million independent workers across the country.
 Membership is free and open to all types of freelancers, including moonlighters.

 The organization does offer health insurance, as well as term life, disability, liability, and dental insurance.

 On the health insurance side, they do direct you to Healthcare.gov.
 But they also have PPO plans through both Cigna and Emblem Health.
-Each plan provides both in network and out of
+Each plan provides both in-network and out-of-network coverage.

 Now here’s the bad news: The coverage is available only if you are located in New York, New Jersey, Connecticut, or Pennsylvania.

-You also have to hire a Professional Employer Organization (PEO) acting as an outsourced human resources department, then set up monthly payroll.
+You also have to hire a Professional Employer Organization (PEO) acting as an outsourced human resources department and then set up a monthly payroll.